Gauss's Law, Duality, and the Hamiltonian Formulation of U(1) Lattice Gauge Theory: Acknowledgments

 \section{Acknowledgments}

-We would like to thank N. Klco, M. Savage, L. Yaffe and J. Lombard for useful conversations.
-This work was supported in part by DOE Grant No. DE-FG02-00ER41132 and by the Thomas L. and Margo G. Wyckoff Endowed Faculty Fellowship; JRS was also supported in part by the National Science Foundation Graduate Research Fellowship under Grant No.~DGE-1256082 and by the Seattle Chapter of the Achievement Rewards for College Scientists Foundation.
+We would like to thank N. Klco, J. Lombard, M. Savage, L. Yaffe and for insightful conversations during the preparation of this manuscript.
+This work was supported in part by DOE Grant No. DE-FG02-00ER41132 and by the Thomas L. and Margo G. Wyckoff Endowed Faculty Fellowship; J.R.S. was also supported in part by the National Science Foundation Graduate Research Fellowship under Grant No.~DGE-1256082 and by the Seattle Chapter of the Achievement Rewards for College Scientists Foundation.